Here’s what you need to know about the Clark Cup Playoff Format, the teams in the playoffs, playoff dates and more!

 1. How many teams qualify for the Clark Cup Playoffs?

-The top four teams in each conference qualify for the playoffs.
+The top six teams in each conference qualify for the playoffs.

 2. What is the playoff format?

-The 2017 Clark Cup Playoffs consist of three rounds - each best-of-five series.
-The higher seed in each series has home ice advantage.
+The 2018 Clark Cup Playoffs consist of four rounds.
+The first round is a best-of-three series played at the higher seed.
+The three remaining rounds are best-of-five series with the higher seed having home ice advantage.
 There is no shootout in playoff games; if tied after regulation, the game will advance to sudden-death overtime periods of 20 minutes each until a winner is determined.
 Here is the format:

 Conference Finals (best-of-five) – within each conference, the winners of the Conference Semifinals meet